 It is possible that INS-1E cells either do not adequately perceive the change of cell volume or they react specifically to osmotic stimuli as it has been shown for oxytocin (OT) and vasopressin secreting cells.
-Direct stimulation of the hypothalamic paraventricular (PVN) or supraoptic nucleus (SON) with hypertonic saline increases vasopressin and OT secretion (Hattori et al. 1990, Hattori et al. 1992, Landgraf and Ludwig 1991, Landgraf et al. 1990, Pow and Morris 1989).
+Direct stimulation of the hypothalamic paraventricular (PVN) or supraoptic nucleus (SON) with hypertonic saline increases vasopressin and OT secretion (Pow and Morris 1989, Hattori et al. 1990, Landgraf et al. 1990, Landgraf and Ludwig 1991, Hattori et al. 1992).
 It has been also shown that hypotonic stimuli hyperpolarize magnocellular neurosecretory cells via stretch-inactivated channels (Bourgue and Oliet 1997).
-In our previous studies (Bačová et al. 2006b, Najvirtová et al. 2002), we used tissue explants of hypothalamic PVN and posterior pituitary for simultaneous thyrotropin releasing hormone (TRH) and OT examination.
-While TRH secretion was stimulated by cell swelling, OT, a neurohormone engaged in water and salt regulation, was not released after cell swellinginducing stimuli (Najvirtová et al. 2003).
-We have shown (Bačová et al. 2006b) that an unspecific intranuclear OT response to hypotonic stimulation (e.g. hypotonicity stimulated OT release) within the PVN and the SON could be unmasked by inhibiting the specific response in the presence of 50 or 100 μmol/l GdCl3, an inhibitor of stretch sensitive channels (Oliet and Bourgue 1996, Yang and Sachs 1989) and a potent blocker of voltage-sensitive Ca2+ channels (Romano-Silva et al. 1994).
-INS-1E cells responded to hypotonic stimulation by decreased insulin secretion suggesting possibility of stretch sensitive channels mediated specific response to osmotic stimulus.
+In our previous studies (Najvirtová et al. 2002, Bačová et al. 2006b), we used tissue explants of hypothalamic PVN and posterior pituitary for simultaneous thyrotropin releasing hormone

+(TRH) and OT examination.
+While TRH secretion was stimulated by cell swelling, OT, a neurohormone engaged in water and salt regulation, was not released after cell swelling-inducing stimuli (Najvirtová et al. 2003).
+We have shown (Bačová et al. 2006b) that an unspecific intranuclear OT response to hypotonic stimulation (e.g. hypotonicity stimulated OT release) within the PVN and the SON could be unmasked by inhibiting the specific response in the presence of 50 or 100 μmol/l GdCl3, an inhibitor of stretch-sensitive channels (Yang and Sachs 1989, Oliet and Bourgue 1996) and a potent blocker of voltage-sensitive Ca2+ channels (Romano-Silva et al. 1994).
+INS-1E cells responded to hypotonic stimulation by decreased insulin secretion suggesting a possibility of stretch sensitive channels mediated specific response to osmotic stimulus.
 Hypotonic medium did not induce, however, insulin release even in presence of 100 μmol/l GdCl3.
-These results suggest that the GdCl3 sensitive mechanisms (involving mechanoreceptors regulated channels and/or voltage gated Ca2+ channels) are not responsible for atypical secretory behavior of INS-1E cells in hypotonic medium.
-However, possibility that mechanosensitive receptors and their sensitivity are comprised in this tumor cell line although unlikely, can not be excluded.
+These results suggest that the GdCl3-sensitive mechanisms (involving mechanoreceptors regulated channels and/or voltage-gated Ca2+ channels) are not responsible for atypical secretory behavior of INS-1E cells in hypotonic medium.
+However, possibility that mechanosensitive receptors and their sensitivity are comprised in this tumor cell line although, unlikely, can not be excluded.

-We conclude that swelling-induced insulin secretion requires extra step(s) which does not occur in signaling of glucose-induced insulin secretion and is not active in INS-1E cells in presence of extracellular Ca^{2+} .
-However, specific response of neuropeptides within hypothalamic nuclei involves Ca^{2+} dependent mechanisms (Hattori et al. 1990, Ludwig and Landgraf 1992, Bačová et al. 2006b).
+We conclude that swelling-induced insulin secretion requires extra step(s) which does not occur in signaling of glucose-induced insulin secretion and is not active in INS-1E cells in presence of extracellular Ca2+.
+However, specific response of neuropeptides within Ca2+-dependent hypothalamic nuclei involves mechanisms (Hattori et al. 1990, Ludwig and Landgraf 1992, Bačová et al. 2006b).
 When GdCl3 was used, EGTA was omitted to prevent chelator neutralization in our experiments.
-In perifusion experiments Ca^{2+} depletion was more complete (both $CaCl_2$ omission and EGTA added to medium).
-It can be speculated that a specific response insensitive to GdCl3 and requiring Ca^{2+} was involved in the mechanism of inhibiting effect of hypotonicity on insulin secretion in INS-1E cells.
+In perifusion experiments Ca2+ depletion was more complete (both CaCl2 omission and EGTA added to medium).
+It can be speculated that a specific response insensitive to GdCl3 and requiring Ca2+ was involved in the mechanism of inhibiting effect of hypotonicity on insulin secretion in INS-1E cells.
 However, hypothalamic magnocellular neurons increase cell size in response to hyperosmolar conditions and decrease cell size in response to hyposmolar conditions (Zhang et al. 2001) and hypotonic stimuli hyperpolarize magnocellular neurosecretory cells via stretch-inactivated channels (Bourque and Oliet 1997).
 In contrast, INS-1E cells swelled in response to hypotonic medium in our experiments.
 Although we can not exclude a specific reaction, we consider this possibility unlikely.